dgarcia360/docs-as-code-workshop/slides.md

 -  Enforce the style guide.
 - Guide on how to write well.
-- Integrates well with CI / CD.
+- Integrates with CI / CD.

 ---